2022 HTUP Workshop

 Bill Fletcher, a favorite from last year’s program, will return this year to lead several sessions that will focus on understanding the nature of right-wing populism as a global threat to democracy and to the traditionally disenfranchised (including but not limited to workers).
 His sessions will also focus on the role that organized labor can play in advancing democracy and defeating all forms of right-wing authoritarianism.

-Elaine Bernard, Professor Benjamin Sachs, Professor David Webber, and Christopher Mackin will return to present new information regarding this timely topic.
-We also will have several new instructors to give their take on these important issues.
+Elaine Bernard, Benjamin Sachs, David Webber, and Christopher Mackin will return to present new information regarding this timely topic.
+New instructors to the program will be Florrie Darwin,Steven Greenhouse, Stephanie Luce, Richard Parker, Glenn Perusek, John Womack, .

 Similar to last year, the workshop will not be a passive webinar where participants only listen to the experts, but instead this will be an interactive learning experience with small group breakouts, case studies, and readings.
 The best way to learn is to be actively involved in developing ideas and solutions.
 Through this process, we will emerge with a better understanding of the issues and the directions to advance the labor movement.
 We very much affirm our continuing commitment to the in-person Harvard Trade Union Program.
 But until we can return to this happy situation, we look forward to a workshop experience that keeps the HTUP’s educational mission for the labor movement alive and well.

 The workshops consist of 15 90-minute sessions over five days, on two consecutive Wednesdays, Thursdays and a Friday.
 The workshop will be given on March 16, 17, 18, 23, 24, 2022.
 The workshops will be held between 3-8:30 pm EST. We have chosen late afternoon to facilitate the fullest participation possible for our friends in different time zones.